USEPA/CMAQ/DOCS/Release_Notes/inorganicsulfate_iepox_fix.md

 sulfate when IEPOX-SOA is formed.
 The amount of inorganic sulfate consumed is determined based on the relative rate of particle phase reaction with sulfate compared to other nucleophiles, as indicated in Pye et al. (2013).
-This change includes the updated organosulfate rate constant following Piletic et al. (2013) and as implemented in Pye et al. (2017).
+The organosulfate rate constant in v5.3 follows Piletic et al. (2013) as implemented in Pye et al. (2017) and is the same as in CMAQv5.2-5.2.1.

 Due to logistical considerations, *aero6i* was also updated, but the *aero6* mechanisms were not updated.